Germey/LaravelGeetest/README.md

 ```

-We can use it in our Controller by Request parameter.
+We can use it in our Controller by Request parameter:

 ```php
 use Illuminate\Support\Facades\Config;